farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 **Important:** If you see an error message that says "Fail to opt in, please refresh", Audit Logging is being enabled in the background and the message can safely be ignored.

-1. You should still be logged into LON-CL1 as the local **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**. <br/>
+1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

-	Select the **Microsoft 365 admin center** tab in your Edge browser.
+2. Select the **Microsoft 365 admin center** tab in your Edge browser.

-2. In the **Microsoft 365 admin center**, select **Show all** (if necessary) in the left-hand navigation pane to see all the navigation options.
-Under **Admin centers,** select **Security**.
+3. In the **Microsoft 365 admin center**, under the **Admin centers** section, select **Security**.
 This will open the **Microsoft 365 Defender** portal.

-3. In **Microsoft 365 Defender**, in the left-hand navigation pane, scroll down and select **Audit**.
+4. In the **Microsoft 365 Defender** portal, scroll down towards the bottom of the left-hand navigation pane and select **Audit**.

-4. In the **Audit** window, a banner is displayed that says: **Start recording user and admin activity** if auditing is not turned on for your organization.
+5. In the **Audit** window, wait a minute or so to see if a banner appears towards the top of the page that says: **Start recording user and admin activity**.
+If this banner appears, then auditing is not turned on for your organization.
 This banner is your prompt to turn on audit logging. <br/>

 	Select this banner now to turn on audit logging.

-5. The system will display the **Audit** window, which enables you to search through audited activities.
-You are not at a point yet of having any audited activities to search through.
-Now that you've turned on audit logging, any time you return to this **Audit** page in the **Microsoft 365 Defender** portal, this **Audit** page will appear.
+6. In the **Audit** window, the banner will disappear once audit logging is turned on.
+In a later lab, you will return to this page to view audited activities that you completed during your lab work.

-6. Leave the Client 1 VM and all the tabs in your Edge browser open and proceed to the next lab.
+7. Leave the Client 1 VM and all the tabs in your Edge browser open and proceed to the next lab.

 ### Task 8 – Prepare Users for Content Searches

 In Module 8, you will perform a Content Search lab that requires that Joni Sherman and Holly Dickson be members of the eDiscovery Manager role.
 In this exercise, you will add Joni and Holly to this role.
 The reason you are doing this now is that it can sometimes take up to an hour or more for newly assigned permissions to successfully propagate through the system.
 If you waited and assigned Holly and Joni to this role group at the time you performed the Content Search lab in Module 8, you would receive error messages involving parameter fields because their permissions would not have finished propagating.
 By adding them to this role group now, enough time will elapse for the propagation to complete by the time you get to the Module 8 lab.
+Keep this time issue in mind when you assign roles for content search in your real-world deployment.

 1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

-2. In your **Microsoft Edge** browser, you should still have **Microsoft 365 Defender** open in a tab from the prior task.
-If you closed that tab, then in the **Microsoft 365 admin center**, under the **Admin centers** group, select **Security**.

-3. In **Microsoft 365 Defender**, scroll towards the bottom of the left-hand navigation pane and select **Permissions**.
+2. In your **Microsoft Edge** browser, you should still have the **Microsoft 365 Defender** portal open from the prior task.
+Scroll towards the bottom of the left-hand navigation pane and select **Permissions**.

-4. In the **Permissions** page, under the **Email & collaboration roles (1)** section, select **Roles**.
+3. In the **Permissions** page, under the **Email & collaboration roles (1)** section, select **Roles**.

-5. On the **Permissions > Permissions** page, you want to select the **eDiscovery Manager** role. <br/>
+4. On the **Permissions > Permissions** page, you want to select the **eDiscovery Manager** role group. <br/>

 	**HINT:** To quickly locate a specific role, you can enter the first few characters of the role name in the **Search** field on the menu bar and then select the **Search** icon.
 For example, let's assume you were looking for the **Mailflow administrator** role.
 You could enter **mail** in the **Search** field on the menu bar and then select the **Search** icon.
 This would display the roles starting with **mail**.
-While the eDiscovery Manager role appears at the top of the list, this technique is good to know if you want a quick way to locate a specific role without having to scroll through the entire list.
+While the eDiscovery Manager role appears at the top of the list, this technique is good to know if you want a quick way to locate a specific role without having to scroll through the entire list. <br/>

+	Select the **eDiscovery Manager** role group.

-6. In the **eDiscovery Manager** pane that appears, scroll down to the **eDiscovery Manager** section and select **Edit**.
+5. In the **eDiscovery Manager** pane that appears, note the list of roles assigned to this role group.
+Scroll down to the **eDiscovery Manager** section and select **Edit**.

-7. The **Editing Choose eDiscovery Manager** wizard opens.
+6. The **Editing Choose eDiscovery Manager** wizard opens.
 The list of users who are assigned this role should be empty.
 Select **Choose eDiscovery Manager**.

-8. In the **Choose eDiscovery Manager** pane, select the **+Add** button.
+7. In the **Choose eDiscovery Manager** pane, select the **+Add** button.

-9. In the list of users that’s displayed, select **Joni Sherman** and **Holly Dickson**, select **Add**, and then select **Done**.
+8. In the list of users that’s displayed, select **Holly Dickson** and **Joni Sherman**, select **Add**, and then select **Done**.

-10. In the **Editing Choose eDiscovery Manager** pane, select **Save**.
+9. In the **Editing Choose eDiscovery Manager** pane, select **Save**.

-11. In the **eDiscovery Manager** pane, select **Close**.
+10. In the **eDiscovery Manager** pane, select **Close**.

-12. Leave your browser open and do not close any of the tabs.
+11. Leave your browser open and do not close any of the tabs.

 # Proceed to Lab 1 - Exercise 2.